Product Information and Frequently Asked Questions

 10. What is a field cultivator sweep and a chisel point?

 The Till-Ease Model 543 comes with a set of 9″ field cultivator sweeps and a set of chisel points.
-The field cultivator sweeps are designed for soft ground or secondary tillage situations such as spring of the year tillage or second passes.
+The field cultivator sweeps are designed for soft ground or secondary tillage situations such as springtime of the year tillage or second passes.
 The chisel points are designed for hard ground conditions and they provide the least amount of resistance.
 The chisel points also work well in rocky soil.
 These two different types of sweeps simply bolt onto the shanks and are easily interchangeable.

 11. How much weight needs to be added to make the Till-Ease Model 543 Chisel Plow / Field Cultivator work properly?